 Go to the settings in “Focus Tasks” and click “Table-to-table relationships.”
 Then up in the top right corner, click “New Relationship.”

-Make sure all “Lookup field” choices are blank like shown above.
+Make sure all “Lookup field” choices are blank.
 But didn’t we just create a relationship so we could make a lookup field?
 We did.
-However, if you were to leave a field there in the top “Lookup field” box when you first create the relationship, QuickBase will, by default, make this field a proxy for our Reference field “Related Focus Task.”
+However, if you were to leave a field there in the top “Lookup field” box when you first create the relationship, Quickbase will, by default, make this field a proxy for our Reference field “Related Focus Task.”
 We don’t want that.
 So, once you have cleared the “Lookup field” boxes, click “Create” in the top right.

-Now go back to that relationship we just created and add “Focus – Related Project” as a lookup field, as shown in Figure 8.
+Now go back to that relationship we just created and add “Focus – Related Project” as a lookup field.

 Now we have a (non-proxy) lookup field that we can use to focus our templates to the correct project.